edwardbrazier/codetechnician/README.md

 ## Models

-As of May 2024, CodeTechnician supports all three models in the Claude 3 series: haiku, sonnet and opus.
+CodeTechnician will support all three models in the Claude 3 series: haiku, sonnet and opus.

 Haiku is the fastest and cheapest model.
 Opus is the most capable.
 Sonnet is in between.